ivaleraM/GLFM/README.md

 where every attribute of in the observation matrix might correspond to a continuous or discrete variable, and f() is a transformation function that maps the real numbers to the observation space of each attribute.
 The GLFM accounts for the following types of data:

 • Continuous variables:
-	1. Real-valued, i.e., the attribute takes values in the real line.
+	1. Real-valued (encoded as 'g'), i.e., the attribute takes values in the real line.
-	2. Positive real-valued, i.e., the attribute takes values in the real line.
+	2. Positive real-valued ('p'), i.e., the attribute takes values in the real line.

 • Discrete variables:
-	1. Categorical data, i.e., the attribute takes a value in a finite unordered set, e.g., {‘blue’,‘red’, ‘black’}.
+	1. Categorical data ('c'), i.e., the attribute takes a value in a finite unordered set, e.g., {‘blue’,‘red’, ‘black’}.
-	2. Ordinal data, i.e., the attribute takes values in a finite ordered set, e.g., {‘never’, ‘often’, ‘always’}.
+	2. Ordinal data ('o'), i.e., the attribute takes values in a finite ordered set, e.g., {‘never’, ‘often’, ‘always’}.
-	3. Count data, i.e., the attribute takes values in the set {0,...,∞}.
+	3. Count data ('n'), i.e., the attribute takes values in the set {0,...,∞}.
 More in detail, the GLFM builds on the Indian Buffet Process (Griffiths and Ghahramani, 2011), and therefore, it assumes that each observation x_n^d can be explained by  a potentially infinite-length binary vector **z**_n whose elements indicate whether a latent feature is active or not for the n-th object; and a (real-valued) weighting vector **B**^d, whose elements weight the influence of each latent feature in the d-th attribute.
 Since the product of the latent feature vector and the weighting vector leads to a real-valued variable, it is necessary to map this variable to the desirable output (continuous or discrete) space, for example, the positive real line.
 Thus, the GLFM assumes the existence of intermediate Gaussian variables y_n^d, with mean **z**_n**B**^d and called pseudo-observation, and a transformation function f_d() that maps this variable into the actual observation x_n^d.